 Aztec Meditation Ritual

 I drifted and thought of the spirits connected to this ancient land.
 So many people had lived, died and been sacrificed here.
-So many had worshipped, their collective energy permeating the soil.
+So many had worshiped, their collective energy permeating the soil.
 And here we were, calling on them and drawing on that energy.

-Conversations went on around me.
-We talked about the prayers and singing, the land, the cave, and our emotions.
+After a time, we talked about the prayers and singing, the land, the cave, and our emotions.
 Someone sobbed in the darkness.
 Then it was over.

 A Shaman Awaits